nadirB/Trajectory_Score_Library/README.md

 The MaxMsp files are just demo patchs.
 Use the data your own way.
 (An Ircam Licence is needed to make work the Spat Viewer)

+Thanks to Jean-Louis Giavitto & Thibaut Carpentier for their kind support.

 Antescofo : http://repmus.ircam.fr/antescofo

 Spat : http://forumnet.ircam.fr/fr/produit/spat/